SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

 what time series data is available at the DMC archive.
 The availability information can be created by :ref:`scardac` in the |scname| database from where it is fetched by fdsnws.

-The availability service is no official standard yet.
-This implementation aims to be compatible with the IRIS DMC availability FDSN Web Service (:cite:t:`iris-dmc`) implementation.

 * request type: HTTP-GET, HTTP-POST
 * results may be filtered e.g. by channel code, time and quality